FrancisSG/HTML-CSS-Tic-Tac-Toe-grid/README.md

 # HTML-CSS-Tic-Tac-Toe-grid
-A simple exercise involving CSSstyling and the box model.
+A simple exercise involving CSS styling and the box model.